We tried Instagram's favorite olive oil, and this is what we thought - CNN Underscored

 If you click on the #brightlandoliveoil hashtag on Instagram, you’ll be treated to image after image of Brightland’s gorgeously designed bottles posted with lots of delicious, healthy-looking meals.
 It’s hard not to get hungry just looking at the oil drizzled over cheese and tossed into salads and pasta.

-The direct-to-consumer California-based brand sources its heirloom olives from family run farms in California, that are harvested early, giving them a different flavor than many extra virgin olive oils.
+The direct-to-consumer California-based brand sources its heirloom olives from family-run farms in California, and the olives are harvested early, giving them a different flavor than many extra-virgin olive oils.
 The olives are then pressed into olive oil without the addition of artificial preservatives or fillers, and Brightland calls the oils “straight from the earth.”

 I tried out Brightland’s new garlic-flavored olive oil, called Rosette, as well as its flagship Alive and Awake blends.
-Alive is a smoother blend, according to the brand, and is meant to be enjoyed in salad dressings, baked goods and desserts, while Awake is a heavier blend, and is meant for heartier fare like pasta, chicken, roasting veggies and sautes.
+Alive is a smoother blend, according to the brand, and is meant to be enjoyed in salad dressings, baked goods and desserts, while Awake is a heavier blend meant for heartier fare like pasta, chicken, roasting veggies and sautes.

 - Rosette ($40; brightland.co)